-- Filter the sample as in 7.2.2. above. - Hortrang in Dame (ii) Place the filter in a 15 ml stoppered graduated centrifuge tube.
+- (i) Filter the sample as in 7.2.1 above. - (ii) Place the filter in a 15 ml stoppered graduated centrifuge tube.
 For Millipore filters add approximately 8 ml of 90% acetone and shake the stoppered tube vigorously to dissolve the filter.
-If a glass paper was used add approximately 10 ml of 90% acetone and shake the stoppered tube vigorously to disintegrate the paper.
+If 0a glass paper was used add approximately 10 ml of 90% acetone and shake the stoppered tube vigorously to disintegrate the paper.
 A "Potter" type grinder may be used to which the glass filter and 2 ml of 90% acetone is added and the grinder run for 1-2 mins in subdued light.
 After use the pestle should be rinsed into the tube with a few millilitres of 90% acetone and the contents of the grinder tube transferred to a 15 ml centrifuge tube.
-The total volume in the centrifuge tube should not exceed 10 mls. the pigments to be extracted by placing the tube in a refrigerator in complete darkness for about 20hr. - Remove the tubes and allow them to reach room temperature, in the dark.
-Add 90% acetone to make the extracts from Millipore filters up to exactly 10.0 ml and those from glass filters to exactly 12 ml, to allow for the solvent left in the pulp. - Centrifuge the content of the tubes, with plastic stoppers, for 5 - 10 minutes.
-In most centrifuges 3000 - 4000 rpm for about 10 minutes is satisfactory.
-When glass filters have been used tubes should be centrifuged for about 2 minutes and the tubes removed and flicked gently to remove any fibres adhering to the side of the tube.
-The tubes are then returned to the centrifuge and spun for a further 5 minutes. - Decant the supernatant liquid into a 10 cm path-length spectrophotometer cell designed to hold 10 ml or less of liquid.

-(vi) Without delay measure the extinction of the solution against a cell containing 90% acetone at 750nm and 665nm.

-(viii) Calculation of amount of chlorophyll a.
-Subtract the absorbance value obtained at $750\,\mathrm{nm}$ from that at $665\,\mathrm{nm}$ and let this figure be A.
+The total volume in the centrifuge tube should not exceed 10 mls.
+Allow the pigments to be extracted by placing the tube in a refrigerator in complete darkness for about 20hr. - (iii) Remove the tubes and allow them to reach room temperature, in the dark.
+Add 90% acetone to make the extracts from Millipore filters up to exactly 10.0 ml and those from glass filters to exactly 12 ml, to allow for the solvent left in the pulp. - (iv) Centrifuge the content of the tubes, with plastic stoppers, for 5 10 minutes.
+In most centrifuges 3000 4000 rpm for about 10 minutes is satisfactory.
+When glass filters have been used 'tubes should be centrifuged for about 2 minutes and the tubes removed and flicked gently to remove any fibres adhering to the side of the tube.
+The tubes are then returned to the centrifuge and spun for a further 5 minutes. - (v) Decant the supernatant liquid into a 10 cm path-length spectrophotometer cell designed to hold 10 ml or less of liquid. - (vi) Without delay measure the extinction of the solution against a cell containing 90% acetone at 750nm and 665nm. - (viii) Calculation of amount of chlorophyll a.
+Subtract the absorbance value obtained at 750nm from that at 665nm and let this figure be A.

-The chlorophyll a content of the sample, expressed as $\mu m l^{-1}$ :- v = volume of solvent in ml d = cell pathlength in cm
+The chlorophyll a content of the sample, expressed as $\mu$ m l-1:- v = volume of solvent in ml

+Where

-Where A = net absorbance
+A = net absorbance